 Does the platform support two-factor authentication?
 By what methods?

 Yes, depending on the type of account you use to log in.
-For two-factor authentication, standard Microsoft Live accounts can use SMS messages, an alternate email address, authenticator apps, and a proprietary Microsoft Authenticator option which features the ability to authenticate from the app itself.
-Some hardware security keys are also supported but require setting up a device-specific PIN you have to remember when logging in, without a clear means of resetting it if you forget it.
+For two-factor authentication, standard Microsoft Live accounts can use SMS text messages, an alternate email address, authenticator apps, and a proprietary Microsoft Authenticator option which features the ability to authenticate from the app itself.
+Some newer security keys are also supported for Microsoft accounts but require setting up a device-specific PIN you have to remember when logging in, without a clear means of resetting it if you forget it.

 Teams may be set up to use an organization-specific authentication framework using Office 365, in which case 2FA options are limited by the combination of authentication services used and what 2FA methods organizational admins have chosen.